pepijndevos/pepijndevos.github.com/_posts/2021-05-05-evaluating-gui-toolkits.markdown

 ---
 layout: post
-title: "Evaluating GUI toolkits: React, Elm, Yew, ClojureScript, Flutter"
+title: "Evaluating GUI toolkits: Flutter, React, Elm, Yew, ClojureScript, Kotlin"
 categories:
 - mosaic
 ---

 For Mosaic, my open source schematic entry and simulation tool, I'm reevaluating the choice of GUI toolkit, and along with that the implementation language.
-The original plan was to use Rust and GTK, but I'm slowly comming around to the idea that if its feasible performance wise to make a webapp, that there is great value in that.
+The original plan was to use Rust and GTK, but I'm slowly coming around to the idea that if its feasible performance wise to make a web app, that there is great value in that.

 On the one hand IC designers are a conservative bunch and it's great to have a good desktop app, but on the other hand EDA tools can be notoriously hard to set up and manage to the point where most commercial IC design happens via remote desktop.
-Having a the option to a webapp allows you to have a snappy interface without all the hassle, and as eFabless demonstrated allows people to do IC design without signing an NDA.
+Having a the option to a web app allows you to have a snappy interface without all the hassle, and as eFabless demonstrated allows people to do IC design without signing an NDA.

 I kind of want the option to run as a desktop app or as a web app.
 So what are my options?
 I think the most common one is to use Electron, which everyone likes to hate on, but in fact I'm typing up this blogpost in an Electron app and I can't complain.
 Another option would be Flutter, which has web and desktop targets.
 And finally, some desktop GUI toolkits can be ran in a browser, which I'll almost dismiss right away because they don't behave like a proper web app.

+This last point is worth reiterating on, because people keep suggesting canvas based systems such as Dear ImGui and Makepad.
+These systems break basic expectations like being able to select text, tab through form fields, search, use onscreen keyboards, screen readers... the list is endless.
+I will not write software that breaks basic expectations and is inaccessible to some people.

 My plan is to make some very simple proof of concepts in various GUI toolkits to see how they stack up.
 I plan to look at

  * Flutter (Not Electron!)
- * React + TypeScript
+ * TypeScript + React
  * Elm
- * Yew (Rust wasm)
+ * Rust + Yew
- * ClojureScript
+ * ClojureScript + Reagent
- * Kotlin
+ * Kotlin + React
- * GTK/Qt

 I will consider the following criteria